 10. Install Social Media Blocking Apps

-If you feel you’re one of the addicts who handles their phone 5,427 times a day then consider installing apps that block you from accessing social media apps.
-Offtime helps you unplug by blocking all the distracting apps and also creates data on how much you actually use your smartphone.
-Or if it’s your computer that’s stopping you from being productive, then SelfControl for Mac or ColdTurkey for Windows will really help.
+If you feel you’re one of the addicts who handles their phone 5,427 times a day, then consider installing apps that block you from accessing social media apps.
+If it’s your computer that’s stopping you from being productive, then SelfControl for Mac or ColdTurkey for Windows will really help.

-We could all do with a bit of digital downtime, if not for our productivity levels then our sense of mental well-being.
-Be more mindful of how much you use and rely on technology and find little ways of filtering it out, make it a habit and start creating a happier life.
+We could all do with a bit of digital downtime.
+If not for our productivity level, then for our sense of mental well-being.
+Failure to disconnect from technology can lead to addiction.
+Be more mindful of how much you use and rely on technology.
+Instead, find little ways of filtering it out, make it a habit, and start creating a happier life.